 I removed one plant then added soil to the container.
 Here, I’m using some old potting mix from a plant that I replanted.
 I mix it in with the new stuff right in the pot.
 A reader, however made a good point that using old soil is the best way to spread disease.
 Luckily, I had repotted a healthy plant, but it’s a valid point so use fresh soil!

-Once it’s planted I mist the soil so the succulent will settle into its new home.
-I’m not trying to water the plant, just pack the soil so If more soil is needed, I top it up while all the supplies are still out.
+Once it’s planted I lightly mist the soil so the succulent will settle into its new home.
+I’m not trying to water the plant, just pack the soil so If more soil is needed, I can top it up while all the supplies are still out.